Leamota/CAP6415_F25_Image-Feature-Reconstruction/README.md

 ---

 ###  Objectives
-- Implement optimization‑based inversion methods using feature losses and natural image priors.
 - Train learned decoder networks to reconstruct images directly from feature maps.
 - Compare reconstructions across at least four different layers of ResNet‑50.
-- Evaluate results using quantitative metrics (PSNR, SSIM, LPIPS) and qualitative visual comparisons.
+- Evaluate results using quantitative metrics (PSNR, SSIM) and qualitative visual comparisons.
 - Ensure reproducibility through version control, logging, and documented workflows.

 ---

 ###  Dataset
-The project uses the **ImageNet‑1K dataset** (downloaded via HuggingFace), which contains ~1.28M labeled images across 1,000 object classes.
-This benchmark dataset provides diverse natural images and aligns with the pretrained ResNet‑50 backbone used for feature extraction.
+As a result of computational and storage constraints, the project utilizes the **imageNet ILSVRC2012 validation** split (50,000 labeled across 1,000 classes).
+In this subset, practical training and evalution are enabled while preserving the relevance ot imageNet-1K-trained models.

 **Citation:**
 I have cited the main ImageNet paper (Deng et al., CVPR 2009) as the source of this dataset.